 $\xi_n(X,Y)$ does not necessarily equal $\xi_n(Y,X)$.
-In other words, the dependence of Y on X is not assumed to be identical to the dependence of X on Y, respectively.16 However, note that Chatterjee's can be made to be symmetric by simply taking the maximum of two measures, one in each direction as in (12):
+In other words, the dependence of Y on X is not assumed to be identical to the dependence of X on Y, respectively: dependence is directional.22 However, note that Chatterjee's can be made to be symmetric by simply taking the maximum of two measures, one in each direction as in (12):

-(12) $chcorr_sym = \max[\xi_n(X,Y),\xi_n(Y,X)]$
+(12) chcorr_sym = max $$\left[\xi_n(X,Y),\xi_n(Y,X)\right]$$

 Chatterjee's breakthrough has spawned many variants (see Lin & Han, 2023, Pascual-Marqui et al., 2024, and especially Gao and Li, 2024).
-One of these is the "improved Chatterjee's correlation" derived by Xia et a.
-(2024), the motivation of which is to increase power by using inverse distance weightings of all neighboring data values as opposed to just one.
+One of these is the "improved Chatterjee's correlation" derived by Xia et al. (2024), the motivation of which is to increase power by using inverse distance weightings of all neighboring data values as opposed to just one.